midoBB/Readeck/README.md

 ### The ZIP file

 Every bookmark is stored in a single, immutable, ZIP file.
-Parts of this file (HTML content, images, etc.) are served directly by the application or converted to a web page or an e-book when needed.
+Parts of this file (HTML content, images, etc.) are directly served by the application or converted to a web page or an e-book when needed.

 ### A simple database

-Readeck has a very simple database schema with a few tables and uses a lot of JSON fields when appropriate.
-The recommended database engine is SQLite for an installation with a few users.
+Readeck has a very simple database schema with a few tables (and a bit of clever JSON fields here and there).
+The recommended database engine is SQLite for most installations.

 ### A simple stack

-Unlike many modern web applications, Readeck is not a single page application built on top of an API.
-There's not even a separate worker process.
+Unlike many modern web applications, Readeck is not a single page application built on top of an API with impossible to install dependencies and a mess of background processes.

 Readeck is written in [Go](https://go.dev/) and all its content is rendered server side with some interactivity brought by [Stimulus](https://stimulus.hotwired.dev/) and [Turbo](https://turbo.hotwired.dev/).